SuzanWebDeveloper/sda-react-budget-app/README.md

 Link: https://suz-react-budget-app.netlify.app/

+Note: my focus was on coding more than on the UI design.

 # React Fundamental

 This repository contains a React application to manage incomes, expenses, and saving targets.
 The application is built using TypeScript and focuses on fundamental concepts.